mister-bailey/TensorSAT/README.md

 For the SAT-solver, I used my custom variant of MiniSAT which performs better than existing variants on random problems.

-***Multithreading***
+## Multithreading

-We wrote a batch generator, which generates batches of problems according to some random distribution of problem sizes, up to a given total number of variables per batch.
+I wrote a batch generator, which generates batches of problems according to some random distribution of problem sizes, up to a given total number of variables per batch.
 This runs in a parallel thread, leaving the generated batches in memory for retrieval by python and Tensorflow, so that problem generation can happen concurrently with training and not impede the training at all (on a multi-core cpu).
 With the improved MiniSAT, on the hardware I used, batches are generated faster than the GPU can train them.

-***Regularization***
+## Regularization

 Standard L2 regularization can be added to the objective function, but with every training batch totally unique, there is no risk of overtraining, and I typically don't do this.

-***Training***
+## Training

 We can choose the size of the LSTM state vectors, and the depth of the various neural nets.
 The constraints on this are mostly down to available GPU memory.
 Furthermore, we can choose the number of recurrence rounds to train on.
 Sequential rounds are not parallelizable, so training time scales with the number of rounds.
 40 rounds get good results and doesn't try my patience too much.